furio/py-google-safelist/README.md

 # Python service for Google Safe Browsing APIs (v4)

-This utility allows you to store locally and interrogate the Google safe browsing api (v4) https://developers.google.com/safe-browsing/v4/
+This utility allows you to store locally and check an URL against
+the Google safe browsing api (v4) https://developers.google.com/safe-browsing/v4/

-The service can be interrogated via web on port 5000 by doing a POST to /url-check passing as body with a JSON fromatted as
+The service can be used via web on port 5000 by doing a POST to /url-check passing as body a JSON with similar content:
 ```
 {"url":"http://testsafebrowsing.appspot.com/apiv4/ANY_PLATFORM/MALWARE/URL/"}
 ```

-This service is a pet project, cannot be called production ready or anything.
+This service is a just a pet project, cannot be called production ready or anything.
-You're free to try it, but I reccomend you to use the Google official implementation at: https://github.com/google/safebrowsing/
+You're free to try/use it, but I reccomend you to use the Google official implementation at: https://github.com/google/safebrowsing/

 # Setup